artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 }
 ```

-Implement and test the following program, which combines C and RISC-V assembly languages, to determine which of two vectors is farther from the origin.
-Note that function ```guardar``` is implemented in assembly.
+Test in Ripes the following program, which combines C and RISC-V assembly languages, and that determines which of two vectors is farther from the origin.
+Note that this program performs the same functionality as the previous one, but in this case function ```guardar``` is implemented in assembly.

 Once you've tested and understood the program, translate function ```eucl_dist``` into RISC-V assembly in a similar way.

 ```
 # define N 5